Assistant or Associate Professor - Systems Librarian

 The University Libraries creates and fosters inclusive environments for teaching, learning, scholarship, creative expression, and civic engagement.
 The ability to find, access, evaluate, utilize, and create reliable information resources is central to higher education, the public good, and achieving equity and justice.
 Libraries faculty are empowered to provide an array of library services, collections, and spaces to meet the diverse needs of students, faculty, and researchers.
 The Libraries is committed to providing financial and administrative support for faculty professional development and travel.
 The Systems Librarian will undertake their efforts with attention to how social and structural biases and inequalities are manifest in information resources, access to information, and the management of information.

 Provides technical leadership for and management of a suite of information systems, currently primarily Alma, Primo, and Rosetta, but including other systems used for authentication, digital content management, description, and discovery.

 Serves as lead contact with systems vendors and University data and security partners, and leads the team managing data exchange, systems integrations, systems security, upgrades, and maintenance.

 Collaborates extensively with colleagues in program and technologies areas to optimize systems.

-Participates in governance of shared systems through the University of Nebraska Consortium of Libraries, and in related collective activities with the Big Ten Academic Alliance, HathiTrust, Center for Research Libraries, and related groups.
+Provides leadership in governance of shared systems through the University of Nebraska Consortium of Libraries and participates in related collective activities with the Big Ten Academic Alliance, HathiTrust, Center for Research Libraries, and related groups.